Profile Matching for the Generalization and Personalization of Causal Inferences: Simulation study

 where $\eta_0 \sim \textrm{N}(0, 1)$ and $\eta_1 \sim \textrm{N}(0, 1)$.
 These outcome models are increasing in their levels of nonlinearity and are correlated with the true propensity model.
 Additionally, while models in heterogeneity setting A exhibit no heterogeneity, models in heterogeneity setting B exhibit heterogeneity by $X_6$, where the average treatment effect among those with $X_6 = 0$ is $5$ and among those with $X_6 = 1$ is $-5$, yet the (marginal) average treatment effect is 0.

-We evaluate profile matching alongside inverse odds weighting (IOW) using simple and augmented estimators as described in \cite{RN51}.
-While the IOW methods have well-established statistical properties \citep{DahabrehIssaJ2019Gcif}, similar results for profile matching remain a new and open area of research.
+We evaluate profile matching alongside inverse odds weighting using simple and augmented estimators as described in Dahabreh et al (2020).\cite{RN51} While the inverse odds weighting methods have well-established statistical properties,\citep{DahabrehIssaJ2019Gcif} similar results for profile matching remain a new and open area of research.
 In this simulation study, the first profile matching estimator is a simple difference-in-means estimator for the profile-matched samples.
-The profile matching augmented estimator is constructed by fitting linear outcome models to each of the profile-matched samples and then predicting the outcomes for the combined treatment/control profile-matched sample.
+The profile matching augmented estimator is constructed by fitting linear outcome models to each of the profile-matched samples and then predicting the outcomes for the combined treatment or control profile-matched sample.
 The estimated treatment effect is then taken as the difference in the mean predicted values.
-The profile matching designs (PS) vary in their degree of misspecification.
+The profile matching designs for the probability of selection (PS) vary in their degree of misspecification.
 They are:

-\fbox{ \parbox{\textwidth}{ \begin{enumerate}[PS 1:] \item Mean balance of $X_1, ..., X_6$ \item Mean balance of $X_1^2, X_2^2, X_3, X_4^2, X_5^2, X_6$ \item Mean balance of $X_1 X_3, X_2^2, X_4, X_5, X_6$ \end{enumerate} }}
+\begin{enumerate}[PS 1:] \item Mean balance of $X_1, ..., X_6$ \item Mean balance of $X_1^2, X_2^2, X_3, X_4^2, X_5^2, X_6$ \item Mean balance of $X_1 X_3, X_2^2, X_4, X_5, X_6$ \end{enumerate}

-The IOW methods involve fitting two \textcolor{black}{probit} regression models: one for the probability of selection into the study sample, and another for the probability of treatment assignment.
-These models are then used to derive the weights and construct normalized IO weighting and doubly robust estimators as in equations 3 and 5 of \cite{RN51}.
-With IOW methods, we specify PS models that vary in their degree of misspecification.
+The inverse odds weighting methods involve fitting two \textcolor{black}{probit} regression models: one for the probability of selection into the study sample, and another for the probability of treatment assignment.
+These models are then used to derive the weights and construct normalized inverse odds weighting and doubly robust estimators as in equations 3 and 5 of Dahabreh et al (2020).\cite{RN51} With inverse odds weighting methods, we specify probability of selection (PS) models that vary in their degree of misspecification.
 They are:

-\fbox{ \parbox{\textwidth}{ \begin{enumerate}[PS 1:] \item $\widehat{\Pr}(S = 1 | X_1, ..., X_6) = \Phi(\widehat{\beta}_1 X_1 + \widehat{\beta}_2 X_2 + \widehat{\beta}_3 X_3 + \widehat{\beta}_4 X_4 + \widehat{\beta}_5 X_5 + \widehat{\beta}_6 X_6)$ \item $\widehat{\Pr}(S = 1 | X_1, ..., X_6) =\Phi(\widehat{\beta}_1 X_1^2 + \widehat{\beta}_2 X_2^2 + \widehat{\beta}_3 X_3 +\widehat{\beta}_4 X_4^2 + \widehat{\beta}_5 X_5^2 + \widehat{\beta}_6 X_6)$ \item $\widehat{\Pr}(S = 1 | X_1, ..., X_6) = \Phi(\widehat{\beta}_1 X_1X_3 + \widehat{\beta}_2 X_2^2 + \widehat{\beta}_3 X_4 + \widehat{\beta}_4 X_5 + \widehat{\beta}_5 X_6)$ \end{enumerate} }}
+\begin{enumerate}[PS 1:] \item $\widehat{\Pr}(S = 1 | X_1, ..., X_6) = \Phi(\widehat{\beta}_1 X_1 + \widehat{\beta}_2 X_2 + \widehat{\beta}_3 X_3 + \widehat{\beta}_4 X_4 + \widehat{\beta}_5 X_5 + \widehat{\beta}_6 X_6)$ \item $\widehat{\Pr}(S = 1 | X_1, ..., X_6) =\Phi(\widehat{\beta}_1 X_1^2 + \widehat{\beta}_2 X_2^2 + \widehat{\beta}_3 X_3 +\widehat{\beta}_4 X_4^2 + \widehat{\beta}_5 X_5^2 + \widehat{\beta}_6 X_6)$ \item $\widehat{\Pr}(S = 1 | X_1, ..., X_6) = \Phi(\widehat{\beta}_1 X_1X_3 + \widehat{\beta}_2 X_2^2 + \widehat{\beta}_3 X_4 + \widehat{\beta}_4 X_5 + \widehat{\beta}_5 X_6)$ \end{enumerate}